 As mentioned before, heart rate training is only as helpful as the data you pull from it.
 So if you’re serious about your training, a heart rate monitor is crucial to measuring the highs and lows of your workout and maximizing your workout efficiency.

-While the manual way of taking two fingers to your wrist or neck does work, it can be difficult to derive an exact number in the midst of a workout—especially for cyclists—where removing one hand to get your pulse can be a little dangerous.
+While the manual way of taking two fingers to your wrist or neck does work, it can be difficult to derive an exact number in the midst of a workout—especially for cyclists—were removing one hand to get your pulse can be a little dangerous.

 That’s where Wahoo’s TICKR Heart Rate Monitors come into play.
-Our heart rate monitors can help you adjust your effort so your heart rate falls within a specific zone in real time, every time.
+Our heart rate monitors can help you adjust your effort so your heart rate falls within a specific zone in real-time, every time.

-The TICKR Heart Rate Monitors track the upper and lower intensity limits of your workout program and then stores the data which can later be analyzed and optimized to help you make changes for more efficient training, letting you know when to push harder and when to cut back.
+The TICKR Heart Rate Monitors track the upper and lower intensity limits of your workout program and then store the data which can later be analyzed and optimized to help you make changes for more efficient training, letting you know when to push harder and when to cut back.